Ananas151/HControl-74HC595/README.md

 ### on()
 Enables all pins, requires using OE pin.

-For more detail go to my website http://www.filipmazurek.pl/projekty/HControl
+For more details go to my website http://www.filipmazurek.pl/projekty/HControl